-Ready Steady Tokyo – Day 1
+Ready Steady Tokyo – Day 1 Results

+A great start for the British Sailing Team at the Enoshima Olympic Test Event on Saturday with top three placings in seven of the ten events.
-Racing underway at the Ready Steady Tokyo final test event in sunshine and a 15 to 21 knot breeze at Enoshima, Japan.

-Racing was rescheduled Saturday to start an hour later to allow Tropical Storm Krosa to move away into the northern Pacific Ocean.
+Racing got underway at the in sunshine and a 15 to 21 knot breeze after acing was rescheduled to start an hour later to allow Tropical Storm Krosa to move away into the northern Pacific Ocean.

-Results and tracking do not seem to be functioning too well for the opening day, but some early results have been received . . .
+Results and tracking did not seem to be functioning too well for the opening day (well it is a test event!) but see below for the overall leading results . . .

+Charlotte Dobson and Saskia Tidey take top GBR bragging rights as they lead the 49erFX with two races wins and a 4 point lead ahead of Brazil’s Martina Grael and Kahena Kunze.

+In the men’s RS:X Tom Squires (1,3,6) picked up a race win to place second overall behind Thomas Goyard of France with Mattia Camboni of Italy third.

 Enoshima Test Event – Saturday 17 Aug